 Eviction describes the action of a landlord or other property owner removing someone, normally a tenant from a property.
 Evictions are also referred to as an unlawful detainer.

 In order for a landlord to evict a tenant, they must first provide notice to the tenant.
 The required amount and form of notice will vary depending on the state the property is located.
-The three most common notices are:
+The eviction notice informs the tenant that they are being evicted.
+If there is a method to prevent the eviction, such as paying rent in full, the eviction notice will specify how to stop the eviction.

 - Pay Rent or Quit Notices: Used when a tenant has not paid rent and provides a set number of days in which they must move out.